xmonader/letsbuildacompiler-pretty/src/tutor15_backtothefuture.md

 strange to be programming in a classical style when the rest of the world has switched to object-oriented methods.
-Still, in spite of the four-year hiatus, it would be entirely too wrenching a change, at this point, to switch to, say, C++ with object- orientation .
+Still, in spite of the four-year hiatus, it would be entirely too wrenching a change, at this point, to switch to, say, C++ with object-orientation .
 Anyway, Pascal is still not only a powerful programming language (more than ever, in fact), but it's a wonderful medium for teaching.
 C is a notoriously difficult language to read ... it's often been accused, along with Forth, of